- Categories:

 National Women In Aerospace Day FAQs

-How many women are in the aerospace industry?
+How many women work in the aerospace industry?

 How to Observe National Women In Aerospace Day